Cosmic Elk Links

 16th and 17th century clock

 Descriptions of the clock dial show it to be much more colourful and pictorial than we see it today.
-(See "Inside the Hampton Court Clock for details).
-It has been frequently repainted
+See" Inside the Hampton Court Clock" for details.
+The dial was frequently repainted.

 It was also lower down in the clock tower - about where the upper front and back windows are today.
 The clock court was then called the fountain court.
 It had lawns, flowerbeds and a trick fountain that could be triggered to shoot a surprise jet up a farthingale.
 It was a place of recreation for guests staggering out of a royal banquet and entertainment in the Great Hall to get some air, and the clock was part of the entertainment.

-The clock in the 18th century, more sleaze and scandal when Wren called in.
+The clock in the 18th century, more sleaze and scandal, when Wren called in.

 When William and Mary were brought over from Holland to take over the English throne, they had to leave behind their new palace of Het Loo.
 Both had quite different interests and preferred the company of their own sex.
 They designed Het Loo as a pair of semis, each had their own side of the palace and garden.
 They now intended to do the same to Hampton Court and called in astronomer Christopher Wren (now more famous as an architect).